Maikel Garcia Preview, Player Props: Royals vs. Yankees

 Maikel Garcia At The Plate

-- He ranks 39th in batting average, 81st in on base percentage, and 127th in slugging among the qualified batters in MLB play.
+- Among the qualifying batters in MLB play, he ranks 33rd in batting average, 65th in on-base percentage, and 126th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.